MGao535/ETLProject/README.md

 - Cleaned the stadiums so they are uniform (i.e StubHub and Stubhub = StubHub)
 - Cleaned the stadiums so that they are the same name to Dylans for ease
 - Added Stadium ID column to match Dylans

+LOAD:

+- Created the tables in Postgres.
+- Loaded the data from the CSV files we made from the data we transformed.
+- Made Sample Queries for one to use to gather data by stadium_id or city.